Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

 Combining both equations, we have

 Hence

-By Invariant~\ref{inv:F-approx}, any blossom edge $e \in \bigcup_{B \in \Omega} E_B$ satisfies both Approximate Domination as well as Tightness, so it continues to satisfy these Invariants after augmentation.
-For any eligible edge not in $E_B$ for any $B \in \Omega$, by Criterion~\ref{cri:approx}, if $e \in F$, $yz(e) = w(e) - \delta$, thus after augmentation its duals satisfy Approximate Domination.
-If $e$ is unmatched, $yz(e) = w(e)$, so its duals satisfy Tightness after augmentation.
+By Invariant~\ref{inv:F-approx}, any blossom edge $e \in \bigcup_{B \in \Omega} E_B$ satisfies both approximate domination as well as approximate tightness, so it continues to satisfy these Invariants after augmentation.
+For any eligible edge not in $E_B$ for any $B \in \Omega$, by Criterion~\ref{cri:approx}, if $e$ is matched, $yz(e) = w(e) - \delta$, thus after the Augmentation step its duals satisfy approximate domination.
+If $e$ is unmatched, $yz(e) = w(e)$, so its duals satisfy approximate tightness after the Augmentation step.